Theory on variational high-dimensional tensor networks: Introduction

+Tensor networks are promising candidates for solving quantum many-body problems~\cite{verstraete2008Matrix,Cirac2020Matrix, Eisert2010Colloquium}.
+Their one-dimensional version-the matrix product states (MPS)-have been proven to be efficient ansatzes in representing the ground state wave-functions of local gapped Hamiltonians in one dimension \cite{Hastings2007Area}.
+MPS enjoys powerful optimization algorithms including density matrix renormalization group \cite{White1992Density}, time evolving block decimation \cite{Vidal2003Efficient}, and the time-dependent variational principle \cite{Haegeman2016unifying}.
+Tensor networks for systems in higher dimensions, such as the projected entangled-pair states (PEPS) \cite{Verstraete2004Renormalization}, also play a crucial role in solving quantum many-body problems.
+However, contracting a generic PEPS is proven to be a $\#$P-hard problem \cite{schuch2007computational}.
+This makes the computation of expectation values of physical observables, which are crucial in solving quantum many-body problems, unattainable on classical computers for large system sizes.
 Despite the challenge in optimizing high-dimensional tensor networks, many approximation numerical methods have been proposed~\cite{Maeshima2001Vertical,Verstraete2004Renormalization,Levin2007tensor,jordan2008classical,jiang2008accurate,xie2009second,xie2012coarse,corboz2016variational,Vanderstraeten2016gradient,fishman2018faster,corboz2013tensor} and intriguing progresses have been made along this direction.
-In addition, high-dimensional tensor networks are also powerful tools in building profound connections between the anti-de Sitter/conformal field theory (AdS/CFT) correspondence in high-energy physics and the concept of quantum error correction in the context of quantum computing.
-Specifically, the entanglement structure of the CFT in the AdS/CFT correspondence can be mapped on to a tensor network representation, which can in turn be used to construct quantum error correcting codes~\cite{pastawski2015holographic, zhao2016Bidirectional, hayden2016holographic, cao2018bulk, donnelly2017living}.
-Recently, high-dimensional tensor networks have also been used in machine learning domain to model complex data structures, such as data classification and generating~\cite{liu2023tensor, cheng2021supervised, vieijra2022generative}.
+In addition, high-dimensional tensor networks are also powerful tools in building profound connections between the anti-de Sitter/conformal field theory (AdS/CFT) correspondence in high-energy physics~\cite{maldacena2003eternal,ryu2006holographic,ryu2006aspects} and the concept of quantum error correction~\cite{Nielsen2010Quantum} in the context of quantum computing.
+In particular, the entanglement structure of the CFT in the AdS/CFT correspondence can be mapped onto a tensor network representation, which can in turn be used to construct quantum error-correcting codes~\cite{pastawski2015holographic, zhao2016Bidirectional, hayden2016holographic, cao2018bulk, donnelly2017living}.
+Recently, high-dimensional tensor networks have also been used in the machine learning domain to model complex data structures, such as data classification and generating~\cite{liu2023tensor, cheng2021supervised, vieijra2022generative}.
 By constructing a tensor network that captures the underlying structure of the data, it is possible to perform efficient computations in these tasks.